Underinsurance (healthcare): Vaccinations

-Vaccines For Children (VFC) is a federally funded, state managed program that allows children to receive vaccines free of cost for families that may not otherwise be able to afford them.
+Vaccines For Children (VFC) is a federally funded, state-managed program that allows children to receive vaccines free of cost for families that may not otherwise be able to afford them.
 16 vaccinations are recommended by the Advisory Committee on Immunization Practices (ACIP) available through the VFC program.
 The VFC program has over 44,000 doctors enrolled nationwide.
-Children who are underinsured (their health insurance does not cover the cost of all or certain vaccines, or their parents are not able to pay the fixed dollar co-pay amount that is required) are able to receive vaccines Federally Qualified Health Centers (FQHC), and Rural Health Clinics (RHC).
+Children who are underinsured (their health insurance does not cover the cost of all or certain vaccines (or their parents are not able to pay the fixed dollar co-pay amount that is required) are able to receive vaccines from Federally Qualified Health Centers (FQHC) and rural health clinics (RHC).